christopher-vollmers/C3POa/README.md

 To fetch and build dependencies, use setup.sh.

-setup.sh will download and make the packages that you need to run C3POa (except for blat).
+setup.sh will download and make the packages that you need to run C3POa.

 The setup script will install racon and conk.
 It will also download a "most linux"  blat executable into your C3POa directory.